 There is a general consensus among market researchers that monetary and non-monetary incentives are an effective way to increase response rates (Fahimi et al, 2006).
 Incentives are particularly useful in research studies where the response burden is high -- when the respondent has to make an exceptional effort or there is a high risk of survey fatigue.

-Increasing the proportion of the target population that responds to a survey can save costs overall (e.g., Employer studies, Attitudes and Usage studies) and increase the amount of data collected.
+Increasing the proportion of the target population that responds to a survey can save costs overall (e.g., thought leadership studies, brand positioning studies) and increase the amount of data collected.
 An increased number of completed surveys also means a lower margin of error, leading to more reliable conclusions.

 Incentives have some drawbacks.
 In addition to increasing costs, they may increase the respondent’s expectation of payment for future surveys and affect respondent composition or responses to specific questions.